ND56/Fin_API/README.md

 **Users may only view/edit/destroy their own profiles*

+### Installation Instructions

+To install dependencies, a simple npm install is sufficient.

 ## Improvements Anticipated in Future Iterations

 The following are improvements that I hope to continue working on: